 The Professional Code of Ethics for Kentucky School Certified Personnel requires certified staff to protect the health, safety, and emotional well-being of students and the confidentiality of student information.
 Any conduct in violation of this Code – particularly involving technology or online resources - must be reported to the Education Professional Standards Board (EPSB) as required by law and may result in disciplinary action up to and including termination.

-Reporting Procedures – Policy 08.2324

-A District employee or volunteer who receives a report alleging that another District employee or volunteer has engaged in unauthorized electronic communication must immediately notify the appropriate authority:

-If the subject of the report is a staff member, notify the Principal.

-If the subject is the Principal, notify the Superintendent.

-If the subject is the Superintendent, notify the Commissioner of Education and the Chair of the local Board.

 CURRICULUM AND INSTRUCTION DA08.2323